Where to Stay in Lisbon - A Local’s Neighborhood Guide

 The neighborhood lies to the northwest of Bairro Alto, centered around the city’s Botanical Garden, with Avenida da Liberdade forming its eastern border.

-All around Avenida da Liberdade and its side streets you have loads of good boutiques, nice local clothing stores, restaurants, and bars, the majority of which cater to Lisbon locals.
+All around Avenida da Liberdade and its side streets you have loads of good boutiques, luxury fashion brands, nice local clothing stores, restaurants, and bars, the majority of which cater to Lisbon locals.
 Cafes spill out onto the sidewalk in the shade of big trees, and the many neighborhood squares and gardens are a great place to unwind after a workday, a shopping spree, or a long day of sightseeing.

 It’s also a haven for the LGBTQ+ community who head here to party at legendary clubs like Trumps or Finalmente.

-There are 3 subway stations in the neighborhood (Rato, Avenida, and Restauradores), so no matter which part of it you choose to stay in, you’ll still always be well connected to the rest of Lisbon.
+When it comes to sightseeing, there are no tourist sights here other than the Botanical Garden, but the area is exceedingly pleasant for walks and people watching.
+You're also walking distance to Chiado, Baixa, and Bairro Alto and there are 3 subway stations in the neighborhood (Rato, Avenida, and Restauradores), so no matter which part of it you choose to stay in, you’ll still always be well connected to the rest of Lisbon.

 Where to stay

-The Vintage Elegant and intimate rooms, with exquisite design, in a 5-star hotel that also offers a bistro and a great rooftop overlooking the city. $200-400 USD.
+The Vintage — Elegant and intimate rooms with exquisite design, in a 5-star hotel that also offers a bistro and a great rooftop overlooking the city. $200-400 USD.

 1869 Principe Real - This B&B just south of the Botanical Gardens stands out with its red tile facade.
 It offers nine lovely rooms and suites that are big and bright, some with private balconies. $175-250 USD (2 night minimum).